 - Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in Portage Des Sioux, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Portage Des Sioux and across Missouri:

 - First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Portage Des Sioux after 30 days.

-Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Portage Des Sioux, MO.
+With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
+Losing your license can affect your job, daily responsibilities, and overall mobility in Portage Des Sioux, MO.

 The Combs Waterkotte DWI administrative hearing lawyers have over 40 years of experience, successfully handling 10,000+ cases like yours in Portage Des Sioux, MO and across Missouri.
 Contact us right away to fight for your driving privileges and get the legal defense you need in Portage Des Sioux, MO.

-How to Get a Hardship License (Limited Driving Privilege) in Portage Des Sioux, MO
+Securing a Limited Driving Privilege (Hardship License) in Portage Des Sioux, MO

 The LDP application process in Missouri can be complex, but working with an experienced Portage Des Sioux, MO DWI attorney can help you regain your driving privileges as quickly as possible.